Video Player FAQ & Best Practices

 Get the most out of the Mediavine video player!

-The Mediavine video player is a great way to monetize your videos!
+Have video content?
 Learn our best practices for using our player on your website.
-Don't miss our guide to creating a Mediavine video!

-- Make the best videos you possibly can.
-If you don't shoot live video footage yet, learn how to make high-quality slideshow videos with your images and text overlays.
+Make the best quality videos you possibly can.
+If you don't shoot live video footage, learn how to make high-quality videos with your images and text overlays.

 How much do videos ads pay?

 It depends!
 Video CPMs vary depending on the time of year, but video ads can easily add 15 - 30% to your overall RPM.